jcrews82/jcrews82.github.io/README.md

 Rules:
 - Filenames must match exactly — same capitalization, same extension
-- Each entry is in quotes and separated by commas
+- Each entry is in quotes, separated by commas
 - No comma after the last entry
-- The whole thing is wrapped in `[ ]`
+- Whole thing wrapped in `[ ]`

 ### Step 4 — Commit and push

-In GitHub Desktop, type a summary (e.g. "add pedal photos") and click Commit.
-Then click Push Origin.
-The site updates within a minute or two.
+In GitHub Desktop, write a summary and click Commit.
+Then Push Origin.
+Site updates within a minute or two.

 ---

 ## Removing Gallery Photos

-1. Delete the image file from the folder (via GitHub Desktop or the GitHub browser)
+1. Delete the image file from the folder
 2. Remove its filename from `list.json`
 3. Commit and push